-Irma writes in to ask: “Pastor John, is discouragement a sin?”
+Irma writes in to ask, “Pastor John, is discouragement a sin?”

-If that “always rejoicing” starts to be defeated by your discouragement, discouragement has got into the sinful category.
+If that “always rejoicing” starts to be defeated by your discouragement, discouragement has moved into the sinful category.
 When it leads us to doubt God’s goodness or his wisdom or his power, it has passed over into the sinful part.
-When it stamps our lives so that we are not outgoing and loving toward people anymore, we are just moping, feeling sorry for ourselves, and we are so preoccupied with our own discouragements we can’t love people anymore, we know our discouragement has become sin.
+When it stamps our lives so that we are not outgoing and loving toward people anymore — we are just moping, feeling sorry for ourselves — and we are so preoccupied with our own discouragements that we can’t love people anymore, we know our discouragement has become sin.